On this Page

 The Oculus Audio SDK does not support directional sound sources (speakers, human voice, car horns, et cetera).
 However, higher level SDKs often model these using angle-based attenuation that controls the tightness of the direction.
 This directional attenuation should occur before the spatialization effect.

-The Oculus Audio SDK does not support area sound sources such as waterfalls, rivers, crowds, and so on.
+Not all sounds are point sources, the Oculus Audio SDK provides volumetric sound sources to model sounds that need to be more spread out such as waterfalls, rivers, crowds, and so on.

 The Doppler effect is the apparent change of a sound’s pitch as its source approaches or recedes.
 VR experiences can emulate this by altering the playback based on the relative speed of a sound source and the listener, however it is very easy to introduce artifacts inadvertently in the process.

-The Oculus Audio SDK does not have native support for the Doppler effect, though some high-level SDKs do.
+The Oculus Audio SDK does not have native support for the Doppler effect, but most sound systems/middleware provide the ability to implement the Doppler effect.

 Spatialization incurs a performance hit for each additional sound that must be placed in the 3D sound field.
 This cost varies, depending on the platform.
-For example, on a high end PC, it may be reasonable to spatialize 50+ sounds, while you may only be able to spatialize one or two sounds on a mobile device.
+For example, on a high end PC, it may be reasonable to spatialize 50+ sounds with reflections and reverb, whereas on mobile you may be limited to fewer sounds or disabling advanced features like refelections and reverb.

 Some sounds may not benefit from spatialization even if placed in 3D in the world.
 For example, very low rumbles or drones offer poor directionality and could be played as standard stereo sounds with some panning and attenuation.